jpedro/jpedro.github.io/.posts/hundreds.md

 Between a `terraform plan` and a `terraform apply` we parse the Terraform plan to ensure only some resources are allowed to be destroyed.
-You can't simply rely on a Terraform plan to error to catch mistakes, for example because of a typo in the database instance name.
+One can't simply rely on a Terraform plan to error to catch mistakes, for example because of a typo in the database instance name.
 But by parsing the plan we catch and halt that destruction and recreation.
 And this is definitely cleaner than sprinkling lifecycle